basarat/algorithms/src/heap/README.md

 * The key realization for the formula is that an item at index n will essentially have n spaces on its left and one more to arrive at its left node.
 * So we arrive at `2n+1`.
 Our examples are all satisfied by this equation.
 * The right is simply one plus the left, so its `2n+2`.

+* We can also traverse a parent at any point by simply going back from our `left` and `right` formulas.
+* From `2n+1` you can see that `left` must be an odd number and `2n+2`  means right must be an even number.
+* So at a given index if its even, we use parentRight formula otherwise we use the parentLeft formula.

 ```
 [] = 0,1,2,3,4,5,6,7,8,9,10,11,12,13